victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 Although `vis.gl/react-google-maps` is a compelling choice for integrating Google Maps with React, it's important to acknowledge that other popular libraries exist.
 One such alternative is `google-maps-react`, offering a familiar approach for developers accustomed to working with Google Maps APIs.

 Regardless of which library you select, make sure it aligns with your project's requirements and your development preferences.
-In this article, we'll focus on utilizing `vis.gl/react-google-maps` for consistency.
+In this article, we'll focus on using `vis.gl/react-google-maps` for consistency.

 ## Get Started